euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 	- Requests are routed to the closest instanced group to the user
 	- Arch
 		- Internet > Global Forwarding Rule > Target Proxy > URL Map > Backend Service > Instance groups
+	- Backend Services
+		- Health check to know if it should route request
+		- Session affinity to keep communication between same client and service
+		- Round-robin assignment
+		- Time out setting (30 sec)
+		-

 ## Cloud DNS